 In many cases, the race track is the company’s test center.
 Bridgestone companies’ participation in MotoGP and IndyCar Series racing benefits their technology as well.
 From the race track, to the interstate, to the street where people live, the knowledge gained in developing their race tires makes everyone a winner.Quality Products

-Tires are the largest part of Bridgestone Americas’ business, accounting for approximately 80 percent of annual revenues.
+Tires and tire-related activities are the largest part of Bridgestone Americas’ business, comprising approximately 80 percent of annual revenues.
 BATO develops, manufactures and markets tires for almost every kind of vehicle.
 In fact, the company sells more than 8,000 different types and sizes of tires — from a 13-foot-tall giant radial for earthmoving equipment to a kart tire that stands only 10 inches high.

 In addition to tires, BSA is also engaged in retreading operations throughout the Western Hemisphere, and is recognized internationally for producing a variety of quality products, including building and industrial materials, natural rubber, and industrial fibers and textiles.